syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 {% highlight C# %}

-//Shows the load and save dockstate in bindary formatter.
+//Shows the load and save dock state in binary formatter.

 BinaryFormatter format = new BinaryFormatter();